adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/design-documentation-Luke.md

 1. Implement a base start screen class that will guide the player in their journey.
 This start screen will consist of buttons that will prompt them for a "New Game", "Load Game", "Instructions", and "Quit".
 Other important screens will be the world map and town.
 The world map will help the player navigate through the gameplay loop.
 It will have buttons to go into dungeons to start combat, and a button to go to the shop to allow the player to buy potions to give their character effects. *See picture at end of document for early mockups of what these screens would look like*
     1. We will use a driver class that will help in providing a smoother user experience.
 This will be where the buttons on the start screen call to, allowing them to move to the character creation screen, load game screen, and the instructions screen.
     2. These buttons will call to the driver to help guide the player to where they need to go.
+    3. The character screen will be accesed from a button on the world map.
+This screen will show the player a brief rundown of thier character (name, stats, equipment, potion belt, gold, etc.)
 2.
     1.
     2.